saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/selenium4.md

 <tr>
 <td>New Firefox Features</td>
 <td><ul>
-<li>Full page screenshot for bug reporting. <a href="https://github.com/saucelabs-training/demo-java/blob/main/training-sessions/selenium4/src/test/java/com/saucelabs/selenium4/new_/ViewPageFirefoxTest.java">Code example</a>.</li>
+<li>Full page screenshot for bug reporting. <a href="https://github.com/saucelabs-training/demo-java/blob/main/training-sessions/selenium4/src/test/java/com/saucelabs/selenium4/new_/ViewPageFirefoxTest.java">See a code example</a>.</li>
 <li>Simplified way to install/uninstall add-ons</li>
-<li>Updating browser preferences (such as the language) in the middle of the session. <a href="https://github.com/saucelabs-training/demo-java/blob/main/training-sessions/selenium4/src/test/java/com/saucelabs/selenium4/new_/FirefoxAddonTest.java">Code example</a>.</li>
+<li>Updating browser preferences (such as the language) in the middle of the session. <a href="https://github.com/saucelabs-training/demo-java/blob/main/training-sessions/selenium4/src/test/java/com/saucelabs/selenium4/new_/FirefoxAddonTest.java">See a code example</a>.</li>
-<li>Firefox Context If you want to change something like a profile where dirs are downloaded mid-test, you can change it on the fly. <a href="https://github.com/saucelabs-training/demo-java/blob/main/training-sessions/selenium4/src/test/java/com/saucelabs/selenium4/new_/FirefoxContextTest.java">Code example</a>.</li></ul></td>
+<li>Firefox Context If you want to change something like a profile where dirs are downloaded mid-test, you can change it on the fly. <a href="https://github.com/saucelabs-training/demo-java/blob/main/training-sessions/selenium4/src/test/java/com/saucelabs/selenium4/new_/FirefoxContextTest.java">See a code example</a>.</li></ul></td>
 </tr>
 <tr>
 <td>Setting Network Conditions with Chrome and Edge</td>
 <td>Selenium 4 exposes a set of utilities to modify network conditions in Chromium-based browsers, such as: Going offline, Setting a latency for the connection, Alter the upload or download throughput.
 This can be useful to test web applications under different network conditions.
-Allows throttling (extended debugging) without executing JavaScript. <a href="https://github.com/saucelabs-training/demo-java/blob/main/training-sessions/selenium4/src/test/java/com/saucelabs/selenium4/new_/ChromeNetworkTest.java">Code example.</a></td>
+Allows throttling (extended debugging) without executing JavaScript. <a href="https://github.com/saucelabs-training/demo-java/blob/main/training-sessions/selenium4/src/test/java/com/saucelabs/selenium4/new_/ChromeNetworkTest.java">See a code example.</a></td>
 </tr>
 <tr>
 <td>Chromium Edge Options methods (Se3 technically only supported Edge HTML)</td>
-<td>z </td>
+<td>?</td>
 </tr>
 <tr>
 <td>RemoteWebDriverBuilder (Java Only)</td>
-<td>In order to use browser specific-options, you have to cast it & augment it (access local webdriver methods).
-The .builder() method allows you to send more than url & browseroptions.
-Now you can do more like send browser.options, timeout.
-Before there were a lot of defaults & you didn’t have as many options for starting a driver.
-Create a hashmap instead of having mutable capabilities. <a href="https://github.com/saucelabs-training/demo-java/blob/main/training-sessions/selenium4/src/test/java/com/saucelabs/selenium4/new_/RemoteWebDriverBuilderTest.java">Code example</a>.</td>
+<td>Prior to Selenium 4, in order to use browser specific-options, you had to cast it and augment it (access local webdriver methods).
+There were a lot of defaults and you didn’t have many options for starting a driver.
+With Selenium 4's new <code>.builder()</code> method, you can send <code>browser.options</code>, timeouts, and create a hashmap instead of having mutable capabilities. <a href="https://github.com/saucelabs-training/demo-java/blob/main/training-sessions/selenium4/src/test/java/com/saucelabs/selenium4/new_/RemoteWebDriverBuilderTest.java">See a code example</a>.</td>
 </tr>
 <tr>
 <td>New Element Attribute and Property methods</td>
 <td>Two new methods have been added to more precisely get a given element attribute or a property.
-These are especially useful for performance and preciseness in Sauce Labs tests. <a href="https://github.com/saucelabs-training/demo-java/blob/main/training-sessions/selenium4/src/test/java/com/saucelabs/selenium4/new_/AttributePropertyTest.java">Code example</a>.</td>
+These are especially useful for performance and preciseness in Sauce Labs tests. <a href="https://github.com/saucelabs-training/demo-java/blob/main/training-sessions/selenium4/src/test/java/com/saucelabs/selenium4/new_/AttributePropertyTest.java">See a code example</a>.</td>
 </tr>
 </table>

 ## Preparing Your Test Code

-As mentioned previously, Selenium 4 deprecates support for legacy JSON wire protocol and its static browser methods `DesiredCapabilities`.
-It will be replaced by W3C WebDriver-compliant protocol and the use of `browserOptions`.
-Using `browserOptions` simplifies the configuration needed to start a new session, allows you to set browser-specific settings (like headless in Chrome), and reduces the chances of browser misconfiguration.
+Because Selenium 4 deprecates support for legacy JWP (`DesiredCapabilities`) &#8212; replacing it with W3C WebDriver-compliant (`browserOptions`) &#8212; you'll need to prepare your test code accordingly.
+Using W3C `browserOptions`:
+* Simplifies the configuration needed to start a new session.
+* Allows you to set browser-specific settings (like headless in Chrome).
+* Reduces the chances of browser misconfiguration.

-### W3C Capabilities
+### W3C WebDriver-Compliant Capabilities

-In Selenium 4, W3C capabilities will be supported by default under the hood.
-Your test capabilities must be structured to be W3C-compliant, otherwise they'll be ignored.
+You must structure your test capabilities to be W3C-compliant and switch from `DesiredCapabilities` (JWP) to `browserOptions` (W3C), otherwise they'll be ignored.

-Here is the list of [W3C WebDriver standard capabilities](https://www.w3.org/TR/webdriver1/#capabilities).
-Any capability not in this list must include a vendor prefix.
-This rule applies to browser-specific capabilities as well as Sauce Labs-specific capabilities.
-For example, if you want use the `build` and `name` capabilities in for your Sauce Labs tests, you'll need to wrap them in a `sauce:options` block (a complete example is shown below).
-For more information and examples, see our [W3C WebDriver Capabilities Support](/dev/w3c-webdriver-capabilities) doc.

-Below are examples showing the switch from `DesiredCapabilities` to `browserOptions`.

 <Tabs
   defaultValue="Chrome"